microsoftgraph/msgraph-sdk-powershell/src/Teams/v1.0/examples/New-MgTeamChannelMessage.md

 New-MgTeamChannelMessage -TeamId $teamId -ChannelId $channelId -BodyParameter $params

 ```
-This example shows how to use the New-MgTeamChannelMessage Cmdlet.
+This example will @mention a team in a channel message

-### Example 7: Code snippet
+### Example 9: Send message that contains cards that are attributed to a Teams app

 ```powershell